staysub/helm-push-action/README.md

 1. OCI registry : Confirmed
 2. Chartmusem : Confirmed
-3. Should work for pretty much any other registry (if it does not, please open an issue)
+3. Should work for pretty much any other registry (if it doesn't, please open an issue)

 ## Usage